rasel-b/rbiswas1/content/authors/admin/_index.md

 ---
 I received a B.S. in Applied Statistics from University of Dhaka and is now pursuing a Master’s degree in Applied Statistics at the same university.
 I’m a big fan of [**R**](https://www.r-project.org/), a statistical programming language.
-Currently, I am working on my master's thesis project on multiple imputation topic.
+Currently, I am working on my master's thesis project on the topic 'Likelihood ratio tests with multiply-imputed datasets'.